claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/6-appendix.md

 -   Please describe your technical lead's experience with [programming language].

--   Tell me about a system you built on top of some Infrastructure- or Platform-as-a-service.
+-   Tell me about a system you built on top of some infrastructure- or platform-as-a-service.

 -   Tell me about an infrastructure problem that you helped solve (for example: slow application performance, unexpected downtime, a security breach; etc).
 What was the problem, and how did you solve it?